blindnet-io/product-management/user-stories/US-07-Privacy-request-capture-service.md

 **because** I need to be compliant, if a user wants their data deleted, I have to inform the other company I transferred the user's data to or I got the user's data from, to also delete the data

-## TBD 07-5 Out of Privacy Request Capture Service scope ?
+## TBD 07-5 Out of Privacy Request Capture Service scope ? -> to delete from this doc ?

 ### US-07-5-01